JVandenildo/HS-Card-Guesser/README.md

 **REMEMBER THE ORIGINAL GAME "HEARTHSTONE" IS A PROPERTY OF BLIZZARD ENTERTAINMENT, ALL RIGHTS ARE RESERVED TO THEM.
 THE WORK DONE HERE IS FAN MADE!**
 **PLEASE, VISIT [PLAYHEARTHSTONE.COM](https://hearthstone.blizzard.com/) TO LEARN ABOUT THE ORIGINAL GAME!**

+So far there are a few versions of this project, I'm updating it as my programming studies progresses.
+The previous versions may be outdated as the other versions appears.
+Below is a guideline to what are the versions.

+1. Programming/JavaScript newbie;
+2. JavaScript classes;
+3. React;
+4. TypeScript.

 ## Summary

 1. [Hearthstone Card Guesser](#hearthstone-card-guesser)